How to Illustrate the Aging Formula in Excel using the IF Function (4 Methods)

 Aging Formula in Excel Using If

-• After that, drag the Fill handle icon under the column.
+• Drag the Fill handle icon down the column.

 Aging Formula in Excel Using If